danielptm/hello_angular_java_docker/README.md

 ## Teardown

-Close the port-forward terminal window that got opened when spinning up the backend.
+Close the port-forward terminal window that got opened when spinning up the backend either with ctrl+c or just by closing the window entirely.
 Run the teardown script:

 - Windows: `./ops/takedown-local.ps1`
 - Mac: `./ops/takedown-local.sh`